Can You Top This?: Television

-Can You Top This? made its first television debut on ABC on October 3, 1950 but only lasted until March 26, 1951.
+Can You Top This? made its television debut on ABC on October 3, 1950, but only lasted until March 26, 1951.
 This version featured Ward Wilson as host and Ford, Hershfield, and Laurie as panelists.

-The show was briefly revived in syndication by Four Star Television on January 26, 1970 with Wink Martindale as host and featured Morey Amsterdam as Executive Producer and a regular panelist, but this incarnation lasted just eight months.
-In this version, one celebrity (such as Dick Gautier, Louie Nye and Richard Dawson) reads jokes submitted by viewers, while a group of panelists (such as Amsterdam, Red Buttons, Paul Winchell and Jack Carter) try to top the viewer's jokes with their own version on the same subject.
-The viewer would earn $25 for having the joke read by the guest, an additional $25 for each panelist that was unable to top the viewer's joke, and $100 and a nice prize (such as an Ampex audio cassette player) if he/she topped all three panelists.
+The show was briefly revived in syndication by Four Star Television on January 26, 1970, with Wink Martindale as host and featured Morey Amsterdam as Executive Producer and a regular panelist, but this incarnation lasted just eight months.
+In this version, one celebrity (such as Dick Gautier, Louie Nye and Richard Dawson) read jokes submitted by viewers, while a group of panelists (such as Amsterdam, Red Buttons, Paul Winchell and Jack Carter) tried to top the viewer's jokes with their own version on the same subject.
+The viewer earned $25 for having the joke read by the guest, an additional $25 for each panelist who was unable to top the viewer's joke, and $100 and a prize (such as an Ampex audio cassette player) if they topped all three panelists.
 The 1970 version was recorded at CBS Television City in Hollywood, California.
 Studios 31, 33, 41 and 43 were used at different times making it one of the few game shows to tape in all four studios at CBS.

-Starting in 1969, a similar format was employed on the British television program Jokers Wild.

 Episode status

-At least 36 episodes exist of the radio show, two of which can be heard below.
-Nine episodes exist of the 1970 version; two are held by collectors, while the rest are at the UCLA Film and Television Archive.
+At least 36 episodes exist of the radio show.
+Nine episodes exist of the 1970 version; two are held by collectors, while the others are at the UCLA Film and Television Archive.

-UCLA also has three radio episodes.
-The December 5, 1947 episode was rebroadcast by KCRW on February 25, 1995.
-The December 12 show was rerun by KJQI on February 23, 1995.
-The third is a general 1948 episode with Dennis James.

-Books

-The jokes were compiled into two book collections, Can You Top This? and Cream of the Crop, published by Grosset & Dunlap and Dell in 1947 and 1949.